littleTT0704/11711-hw2-rag/README.md

 ### Data Extraction

-Use the `faculty_info_extraction.py` script to scrape and process HTML documents, faculty papers.
+Use the `faculty_info_extraction.py` and `download_paper_metadata.py` script to scrape and process HTML documents, faculty papers.
-Use 'Scrape.py' for scrape and process academic and history.
+Use `Scrape.py` for scrape and process academic and history.

 ### Data Annotation